-NOTE 8 - LEASES
+NOTE 9 - LEASES

-The City has an agreement for the lease of the event center being constructed to a private business.
-The lease term is 30 years and commences on the first day of the month following substantial completion of the construction project.
+The City has an agreement for the lease of the event center with a private business with a term beginning June 1, 2023 and ending May 31, 2053.
 No rents are owed under this agreement, but the tenant agrees to operate the facility in a professional manner and will be responsible for all maintenance and utilities, keeping the facility in good working order, and not further encumbering the property.
-The lessee has the right to purchase the property, all furniture, and fixtures for \$1.
-Due to the structure of the agreement, there are no expected rental receipts and the City does not expect to make any payments for the upkeep of the property.
+The lessee has the right to purchase the property, all furniture, and fixtures for \$1 at the end of the lease term.
+Due to the structure of the agreement, there are no expected rental receipts, and the City does not expect to make any payments for the upkeep of the property.

-Future lease payments due as of December 31, 2022 are comprised of the following:
+The City leases various equipment under financing agreements.
+Future lease payments due as of December 31, 2024 are comprised of the following: